Behind the camera: US Military

-Saddam was last seen April 9, 2003 just before American forces over ran Baghdad.
+Saddam was last seen April 9, 2003, just before American forces overran Baghdad.
 As the months passed American forces were under intense pressure to capture the former President of Iraq.
-The Iraqi uprising was escalating and the American government hoped that a capture of Saddam would take the wind out of the sails of the insurgency.
+The Iraqi uprising was escalating and the American government hoped that the capture of Saddam would take the wind out of the sails of the insurgency.
 Defense Secretary Donald Rumsfeld even visited the task force charged with finding Saddam.
 He told the commander in charge of the operation, “I’m dumbfounded when I think about it … The chances of us using that kind of money to find somebody — to figure out how to invest some time and develop a network and produce the information that would do it — I mean, that ought to be doable.”
-Finally on December 13, 2003 Paul Bremer the U.S. civil administrator in Iraq held a press conference where he formally announced the capture of Saddam Hussein by saying what would become his famous phrase, “Ladies and gentlemen, we got him.”
-The footage shown at that news conference of a heavily bearded Saddam calmly getting a medical checkup from US military personal would be shown around the world and become one of his most famous images.
+Finally, on December 13, 2003, Paul Bremer the U.S. civil administrator in Iraq held a press conference where he formally announced the capture of Saddam Hussein by saying what would become his famous phrase, “Ladies and gentlemen, we got him.”
+The footage shown at that news conference of a heavily bearded Saddam calmly getting a medical checkup from US military personnel would be shown around the world and become one of his most famous images.

 Operation Red Dawn

 Saddam had been on the run since April evading American forces by disguise and his network of loyal Iraqi civilians.
-Slowly though Americans where able to breakdown his security network by arresting security officials and former body guards.
-Finally a breakthrough when on December 12 Mohamed Ibrahim Omar al-Musslit was unexpectedly captured in Baghdad.
+Slowly though Americans were able to breakdown his security network by arresting security officials and former bodyguards.
+Finally, a breakthrough when on December 12 Mohamed Ibrahim Omar al-Musslit was unexpectedly captured in Baghdad.
 Mohamed had been a key figure in the President’s special security organization.
-His arrest lead to other arrests and interrogation of one of these detainees lead to information on Saddam’s whereabouts.
+His arrest leads to other arrests and interrogation of one of these detainees lead to information on Saddam’s whereabouts.

 The informer told American forces that Saddam was located in the village of Ad-Dawr on the outskirts of Tikrit in one of two groups of buildings on a farm codenamed Wolverine 1 and Wolverine 2.